regengirl/datasciencecoursera/README.md

 # datasciencecoursera
-Practice Repo for Coursera Data Scientist's Toolbox
+Learning how to setup GitHub Repository for Data Scientist's Toolbox